Find a Therapist Near Me By Zip Code

 According to NAMI, approximately 104,000 adults in Vermont have a mental health condition, which is more than twice the population of Burlington.
 More specifically, 27,000 adults in Vermont have a serious mental illness, and it's estimated that 6,000 Vermonters aged 12–17 experience depression.
 Mental health struggles extend beyond just individuals, with 1,110 people in Vermont experiencing homelessness, and of those, one in three live with a serious mental illness.

 Despite its rural character, Vermont is committed to providing mental health support.
 However, there are challenges.
-For instance, in February 2021, 36.2% of adults in Vermont reported symptoms of anxiety or depression, and 20% were unable to get needed counseling or therapy.
+For instance, in February 2021, 36.2% of adults in Vermont reported symptoms of anxiety or depression, and 20% were unable to get needed counseling or support from Vermont therapists.
 Moreover, of the 30,000 adults in Vermont who did not receive needed mental health care, 24.8% cited cost as the barrier.
 Vermonters are over four times more likely to be forced out-of-network for mental health care than for primary health care, making it more difficult to find care and less affordable due to higher out-of-pocket costs.
 These statistics underscore the urgent need for a stronger mental health system that provides the care, support, and services needed to help people build better lives.
+If you're in need of mental health services, finding “therapists near me” could provide valuable options.

 What degree do you need to be a therapist in Vermont?